Advice For Private Tutors Providing Private Tuition -

 understandably feel happier if the tutor is CRB checked and cleared.
 We recommend that you obtain a CRB check

-if you are a private tutor in this position.
+if you are a personal tutor in this position.
 Although there is cost to obtain a CRB certificate, it will

 reassure the parents or guardians of your appropriateness to work with younger children.